-We believe that sustainable companies and countries have a long-term competitive advantage as a result of the fact that they successfully integrate relevant current and future challenges into their strategies.
-In our sustainable funds, we focus precisely on these investments: We invest in companies and bonds from governments that contribute to sustainable development with their products or services in line with the 17 United Nations Sustainable Development Goals (SDGs) (Figure 1).
+We firmly believe that sustainable companies and countries have a long-term competitive advantage as a result of the fact that they successfully integrate relevant current and future challenges into their strategies.
+In our sustainable funds, we focus precisely on these investments: We invest in companies whose products, services and manufacturing methods contribute to sustainable development in accordance with the UN Sustainable Development Goals (SDGs) (Figure 1) ("SDG securities").

-The United Nations' 17 Sustainable Development Goals (SDGs)
+The 17 UN Sustainable Development Goals (SDGs)